linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

             path: namespace
 ```

-service accounts are also popularly used with Kubernetes RBAC to grant access to
+Service accounts are also popularly used with Kubernetes RBAC to grant access to
 Kubernetes API Services to pods.
 This is done by attaching a `ClusterRole` (with
 necessary permissions) to a service account (by creating a `ServiceAccount` object)
 using a `ClusterRoleBinding`.
 Then we can specify the same service account in the